-Richard A. Grenell is the Founding Partner of Capitol Media Partners specializing in international strategic communications with offices in Los Angeles, San Francisco, New York, and Washington, DC.
+Richard A. Grenell is the Founding Partner of Capitol Media Partners, specializing in international strategic communications with offices in Los Angeles, San Francisco, New York, and Washington, DC.
 He has served as the primary communications adviser for public officials at the local, state, federal, and international levels, as well as for a Fortune 500 ranked company with $6 billion in revenues.
 Grenell has worked with clients based in the U.S. as well as Iran, Kazakhstan, the Democratic Republic of the Congo, Somalia, China, Australia, Timor-Leste and throughout Europe.

 Grenell is the longest serving U.S. spokesman in history at the United Nations, having served from 2001-2008.
 In 2012, Grenell briefly served as Presidential Candidate Mitt Romney’s National Security and Foreign Affairs Spokesman.
 His appointment made him the first openly gay spokesman for a Republican presidential candidate.

 In 2001, he was appointed by President George W. Bush to serve as Director of Communications and Public Diplomacy for the United States Ambassador to the United Nations.
 In this role, Grenell advised four U.S. Ambassadors – John D. Negroponte, John C. Danforth, John R. Bolton, and Zalmay Khalilzad.
 Grenell was also appointed by John C. Danforth in 2004 as an Alternate Representative to the UN Security Council with full voting rights and privileges.